This easy apple cranberry crisp features fresh tart cranberries, sweet apples and a delicious brown sugar oatmeal crumble topping.

 An apple cranberry crumble in a glass oval baking dish before going in the oven.

-Bake the crisp for 50-60 minutes until the topping looks golden brown and firm and the fruit is a bit bubbly around the edges.
+Bake the crisp for 50-60 minutes until the topping looks golden brown and firm and the fruit is bubbly around the edges.
 I baked mine for 50 minutes.

-For an outstanding dessert, the crisp is best served warm with your favourite ice cream or whipped cream.
+For an outstanding dessert, the crisp is best served warm with your a scoop of vanilla ice cream or whipped cream.
 A drizzle of caramel sauce would also be an extra special addition.

 Recipe FAQs